katiehuangx/Serious-SQL-Apprenticeship/Health Analytics Mini Case Study.md

 <img width="98" alt="image" src="https://user-images.githubusercontent.com/81607668/128626077-b7dfae74-b93c-4cc5-b8ba-581d7edf4f19.png">

+There are 5 users with 1,000 or more measurements.

 ### Looking at the logs data -
 ### 6. What is the number and percentage of the active user base who have logged blood glucose measurements?